microsoft/connected-fleet-refarch/README.md

 ## Available Capabilities

-This sample code enables the following functionality

 ![High Level Architecture](./docs/images/capabilities-overview.svg)

+This sample code showcases the following elements:

 1. **Mobility Services Telemetry Platform** - a lightweight sample application to ingest MQTT data from the vehicle, parse and send to the Fleet Integration layer.
 The functions can be customized to change the processing logic.